Check force on energy

 e: ENERGYCalculate the total potential energy of the simulation box.
 More details

-v: VOLUMECalculate the volume of the simulation box.
+v: VOLUMECalculate the volume the simulation box.
 More details

 PRINTPrint quantities to a file.
 More details ARGthe labels of the values that you would like to print to the file=e,v FILEthe name of the file on which to output these quantities=energy1